statuscope-io/python-package/README.md

 # python-package
-Source code of the Python package that is on PyPI
+Source code of the https://www.statuscope.io/ Python package that is on PyPI.
+More details on https://docs.statuscope.io/.

 # Install & Update
 ```bash